St Johns Antigua Port: Everything You Need To Know For An Amazing Day

 Watch Ocean Conditions

 Waves and currents can vary, especially at more open beaches.
-Swim near others, avoid rough surf, and follow any posted warnings.
+Swim near others, avoid rough surf, and follow posted warnings.
 Moreover, calmer beaches like Dickenson Bay are better for beginners.

-Stay Hydrated and Sun-Protected
+Stay Hydrated and Sun Protected

 Know Your Return Time

 Cruise ships depart on schedule.
-Keep an eye on the time, and furthermore, give yourself a buffer when returning from beaches, shops, or excursions.
+Keep an eye on the time, and give yourself a buffer when returning from beaches, shops, or excursions.

-Final Thoughts on Visiting St. John’s, Antigua
+Final Thoughts on Visiting St Johns Antigua

-❓ FAQs About St. John’s Antigua Cruise Port
+FAQs About St Johns Antigua Cruise Port

-You can walk to Heritage Quay and Redcliffe Quay for shopping, cafés, and local crafts.
+You can walk to Heritage Quay and Redcliffe Quay for shopping cafés and local crafts.
 Beaches such as Fort James and Dickenson Bay are only a short taxi ride away.
-Moreover, many island tours leave directly from the port.
+Moreover many island tours leave directly from the port.

 Can you walk to a beach from the cruise port?

 Not realistically.
-The closest beach is Fort James, which is too far to walk comfortably.
-However, a taxi gets you there in just a few minutes, so it’s still easy to enjoy beach time.
+The closest beach is Fort James which is too far to walk comfortably.
+However a taxi gets you there in just a few minutes so it’s still easy to enjoy beach time.

-Are the beaches in Antigua good for swimming?
+Are the beaches good for swimming?

-How much are taxis in Antigua?
+How much are taxis from the cruise port?

-Do you need cash in Antigua?
+Do you need cash during a port visit?

-Pingback: Carla
+2. Pingback: Carla

 Thank you so much, and I’m glad the guide made St. John’s Antigua feel simple to plan.
 If you only have a few hours, Fort James Beach is usually the easiest choice because it’s so close to the cruise port and gives you maximum time on the sand.
 However, if you want that classic Antigua look with more space, beach bars, and water activities, Dickenson Bay is worth the slightly longer taxi ride.
 Deep Bay is an awesome “best of both worlds” pick too, since you can enjoy calm water and then add a quick walk up to Fort Barrington for views.